realokd/realokd/README.md

 - 👋 Hi, I’m @realokd
 - 👀 I’m interested in web devlopment, devOps , networking and cyberSecurity
-- 🌱 I’m working with learning AngularJs and ReactJs to build modern javascript applications
+- 🌱 I can work in AngularJs and ReactJs to build modern javascript applications
 - 📫 My Email address: realokd06@gmail.com

 <!---